Photos taken at our visit to Dixon Gallery & Gardens in Memphis, TN, March 18, 2023

 It is a space where I see smoke and blue lights, litter blowing in the wind, buildings dark with age, windows cracked, paint peeling.
 But it is also a space of humanity, a space of beauty, and a space that makes you feel.
 Or maybe it just makes you think — and listen, and appreciate — the small things.
 Of course, those are really the big things, the things that makes us human and that we remember.

 I’m grateful to you for being here, for reading and connecting with my creative work.
-Five month’s after my daughter Sadie’s cancer diagnosis, I consider it a miracle to be writing again.
-Of course, the larger miracle is her amazing perseverance and creative, positive spirit through surgeries, chemotherapy and radiation treatments.
-It is because of Sadie that I picked up my pen and began creating again; it is for her that most of my verses are now written.
+Five month’s after my child Sadie’s cancer diagnosis, I consider it a miracle to be writing again.
+Of course, the larger miracle is Sadie’s amazing perseverance and creative, positive spirit through surgeries, chemotherapy and radiation treatments.
+It is because of Sadie that I picked up my pen and began creating again; it is for my child that most of my verses are now written.

 May you find and follow the light this spring.
 We are holding hope close, finding joy in the place we are now.